natebellanger10/ClimbingProject/README.md

 - Enter your server name, which can be found in the resource in Azure, choose the SQL Database and under the "Essentials" tab.

-- You need to login to your SQL server using the same login used in teh SQL Database in Azure.
+- You need to login to your SQL server using the same login used in the SQL Database in Azure.

 - The "Navigator" window will open up and select the tables you wish to import to Power BI